wildlarva/mcdecoder/src_docs/dev_guides.rst

     # Install python tools and libraries
     pip install -r requirements.txt

+    # Install other tools
+    sudo apt install graphviz

     # Install mcdecoder
     pip install -e .

-After the installation, changes to the cloned directory are immediately reflected to mcdecoder you installed.
+After the installation, changes to the cloned directory will be immediately reflected to mcdecoder you installed.

 =============================================